michaelboyles/formula/docs/src/content/docs/hooks/useForm.md

     // The initial values for the form.
 This is the only required option.
     initialValues: Data | (() => Data)

     // A function invoked when the form is submitted.
-This can be omitted if you want to use native form submission submit?: (data: Data) => SubmitResponse | Promise<SubmitResponse>
+This can be omitted if you want to
+    // use native form submission
+    submit?: (data: Data) => SubmitResponse | Promise<SubmitResponse>

     // A callback invoked when the form was successfully submitted
     // `result`: the value returned from `submit`
     // `data`: the form data that was submitted
-    // `form`: a reference to the Formula form instance onSubmitSuccess?: (args: { result: NoInfer<SubmitResponse>, data: Data, form: Form<Data> }) => void
+    // `form`: a reference to the Formula form instance onSubmitSuccess?: (args: {
+        result: NoInfer<SubmitResponse>
+        data: Data, form: Form<Data>
+    }) => void

     // A callback invoked when submitting the form fails.
     // `error`: The error that was thrown.
-If submission failed because of validation issues, this will be a
+If submission failed because of validation
-    //          ValidationError.
-If a non-Error was thrown, then it will be wrapped in one, and Error.cause will be set.
+    //          issues, this will be a ValidationError.
+If a non-Error was thrown,
+    //          then it will be wrapped in one, and Error.cause will be set.
     // `data`: the form data that was submitted
     // `form`: a reference to the Formula form instance onSubmitFailure?: (args: { error: Error, data: Data, form: Form<Data> }) => void